imumarfarooq/Dog-Breed-Classifier-using-CNN-Architecture-/README.md

 [image1]: ./images/sample_dog_output.png "Sample Output"
 [image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"
+[image4]: ./images/sample_cnn.png "CNN Model Archiecture"

 ## Project Overview

+What’s the breed type of Dog?
+How can we identify the nature of the Dog?
+How can we find which breed type of Dog loves ear scratches?
+Apparently, the notable deep neural networks don’t have all the answers to your questions.
+Though, it may be answered that permeating question we all ask when meeting a four-legged stranger: How good is that?

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.